tripti1410/my-space/blog/object-fit-visualizing-it-with-various-aspect ratios.md

 1. Show full image in the container maintaining aspect ratio.
 2. Show full image in the container, if aspect ratio is maintained well and good but not necessary.
 3. Just fill the container with image do not care for aspect ratio.
 4. Don't do anything just show as it is.
-If it is cropping that's also fine. we might control which are to be cropped off.
+If it is cropping that's also fine.
+We might control which are to be cropped off (by object-position).

 We can solve this problem using object-fit. **Object-fit** is a property which defines how the element looks inside the container in which it is set.